Directory for Family Worship

 The Directory for Family Worship is a book of general directions for private, family worship in the Calvinist tradition.
+It was approved by the General Assembly of the Church of Scotland, the highest court of the Church of Scotland, on 24 August 1647.

+History

 While generally approving of the products of the Westminster Assembly (namely, the Westminster Standards), the Church of Scotland viewed it as incomplete without directions for private worship.
-The Directory was approved by the General Assembly at Edinburgh, Scotland on August 24, 1647.
-The directory became the standard of family worship in the Church of Scotland and has been influential within Presbyterian churches worldwide.
+The Directory was approved by the General Assembly at Edinburgh, Scotland on August 24, 1647, at the tenth session of meeting.
+The directory became the standard of family worship in the Church of Scotland and has been influential within Presbyterian churches worldwide, including to this day.

 In America, for example, it was highlighted in 1733 by the Synod of Philadelphia to seek "some proper means to revive the declining Power of Godliness," recommended "to all our ministers and members to take particular Care about visiting families, and press family and secret worship, according to the Westminster Directory."